 A Historical Connection

-A wealthy industrialist, Charles Crittenton, was so moved by the plight of “wayward” women, many of them just young girls, that he founded the first Florence Crittenton Night Mission to rescue and restore these victims and to interrupt the cycle of poverty that often saw daughter follow mother to the streets.
+Our historical mission begins with a wealthy industrialist, Charles Crittenton, was so moved by the plight of “wayward” women, many of them just young girls, that he founded the first Florence Crittenton Night Mission to rescue and restore these victims and to interrupt the cycle of poverty that often saw daughter follow mother to the streets.

-Crittenton was also concerned with the plight of young girls imported from other countries into a life of exploitation.
+Charles Crittenton was also concerned with the plight of young girls imported from other countries into a life of exploitation.
 In an article published at the turn of the century entitled “Trafficked Girls”, he laments the fate of Chinese girls brought to the West Coast to “service” railroad workers.
 Many things have changed since 1883, but sadly, the exploitation of women and children is still an issue today.
 The explosion of technology and social media has made it easier to “buy” women and children in a virtually anonymous and impersonal transaction.

-As much as we’d all like a single, easy solution to this complex problem, there are no two victims whose stories – and needs – are identical.
-Some victims are ready to reclaim their lives and voluntarily seek help.
+As much as we’d all like a single, easy solution to this complex problem, there are no two trafficking victims whose stories – and needs – are identical.
+Some trafficking victims are ready to reclaim their lives and voluntarily seek help.

 Unfortunately, many more are still emotionally dependent on their abuser and are intent on returning to the “life”, despite the best intentions of those who want to help.